Gaelic handball: Irish competitions

 There are many handball competitions that are run in Ireland, such as the All-Ireland Senior Softball Singles Championship, All-Ireland Senior 4-Wall Championships and Irish Wallball Nationals to name a few.
 In 4-Wall, the main competitions are County, Province, and All-Ireland Championships plus the Irish 4-Wall Nationals.
 In 60x30 Softball and Hardball, the main competitions are County, Province, and All-Ireland Championships and the Junior B Interclub.
 In 2011 GAA Handball Ireland launched the 60x30 Softball Nationals and this competition will be held in July.
-In One-Wall handball/wallball, the main competition in Ireland is the Irish Wallball Nationals, and this is currently held annually in Breaffy House Hotel, Castlebar.
+In One-Wall handball/wallball, the main competition in Ireland is the Irish Wallball Nationals.
 There are also many competitions during the year held by various handball clubs around the country.